-Educational/vocational programming (other than televised courses) may be offered to sentenced and pretrial persons.
-The Sheriff shall ensure that there is equal opportunity for participation for incarcerated persons of each gender.
+Educational/vocational programming (other than televised courses) may be offered to sentenced and pretrial individuals.
+The Sheriff shall ensure that there is equal opportunity for participation dependent on classification requirements and mandated separations.

 1005.8 INCARCERATED PERSON REQUESTS

 Incarcerated persons should be given a form to request participation in the education program.
 Incarcerated person requests will be forwarded to the Programs Coordinator.